-Rivercourse 2019 will take place June 16-July 21, 2019.
+Rivercourse 2019 will take place June 16-June 21, 2019.
 Prospective campers are encouraged to sign up early, because enrollment is limited to 12 young men and 6 young women each year, so that we may give each camper personal attention.

 Tuition for Rivercourse 2019 is $695, payable upon acceptance.
 The tuition includes all meals, lodging, supplies, equipment and lessons for the camper for the week.
 Sponsorships may be available for qualified candidates.
 If you’re interested in attending but can’t afford the tuition, your local Trout Unlimited chapter may be able to help.